K4PT41N/nandgame_solutions/Solutions/Bit-shifts/bit_shifts.md

 <img src="Arithmetic-Right-Shift.png" alt="Logical Right Shift" width="928"/>

 ## Barrel Left Shift
 In this level we get to implement multiple left shifting.
 The input is a 4-bit number (0-15) which determines the number of times the number will shift to the left.
-For each bit used for shifting multiple times we apply 2^i shifts depending on the bit position.
-In the en we end up with a working solution.
+For each bit used for shifting multiple times we apply 2^i shifts where **i** is the bit position in the number.
+In the end we end up with a working solution.

 <img src="Barrel-Shift-Left.png" alt="Barrel Shift Left" width="928"/>